Sarenaoberoi/Responses/jul21.md

 #### 4.

 The command classifier.train() works to train the model.
-We defined classifier in a couple cells above: classifier = tf.estimator.DNNClassifier(
+We defined classifier in a couple cells above (using a deep neural network): classifier = tf.estimator.DNNClassifier(
     feature_columns=my_feature_columns,
     # Two hidden layers of 30 and 10 nodes respectively.